Shoe Carnival (NASDAQ:SCVL) Releases FY 2021 Earnings Guidance

 Shoe Carnival (NASDAQ:SCVL) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $5.000-$5.100 for the period, compared to the Thomson Reuters consensus estimate of $4.500.
 The company issued revenue guidance of $1.29 billion-$1.29 billion, compared to the consensus revenue estimate of $1.23 billion.

-Shoe Carnival (NASDAQ:SCVL) last announced its quarterly earnings results on Wednesday, November 17th.
-The company reported $1.64 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.15 by $0.49.
-Shoe Carnival had a return on equity of 32.38% and a net margin of 9.21%.
-During the same quarter in the prior year, the business posted $0.51 earnings per share.
-Equities research analysts expect that Shoe Carnival will post 4.43 EPS for the current year.
+Shoe Carnival (NASDAQ:SCVL) last announced its earnings results on Wednesday, November 17th.
+The company reported $1.64 earnings per share for the quarter, topping the consensus estimate of $1.15 by $0.49.
+Shoe Carnival had a net margin of 11.15% and a return on equity of 38.23%.
+During the same quarter in the prior year, the business earned $0.51 earnings per share.
+As a group, sell-side analysts forecast that Shoe Carnival will post 5.05 earnings per share for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in SCVL.
-Bank of New York Mellon Corp boosted its stake in shares of Shoe Carnival by 102.4% during the third quarter.
-Bank of New York Mellon Corp now owns 229,501 shares of the company’s stock valued at $7,441,000 after purchasing an additional 116,121 shares in the last quarter.
-Morgan Stanley boosted its stake in shares of Shoe Carnival by 107.7% during the second quarter.
-Morgan Stanley now owns 89,235 shares of the company’s stock valued at $6,388,000 after purchasing an additional 46,270 shares in the last quarter.
-Finally, American International Group Inc. boosted its stake in shares of Shoe Carnival by 93.7% during the third quarter.
-American International Group Inc. now owns 11,076 shares of the company’s stock valued at $359,000 after purchasing an additional 5,358 shares in the last quarter.
+A number of large investors have recently made changes to their positions in SCVL.
+American International Group Inc. lifted its position in Shoe Carnival by 93.7% in the third quarter.
+American International Group Inc. now owns 11,076 shares of the company’s stock valued at $359,000 after purchasing an additional 5,358 shares during the period.
+Morgan Stanley lifted its position in Shoe Carnival by 51.1% in the third quarter.
+Morgan Stanley now owns 134,805 shares of the company’s stock valued at $4,370,000 after purchasing an additional 45,570 shares during the period.
+Finally, Bank of New York Mellon Corp lifted its position in Shoe Carnival by 102.4% in the third quarter.
+Bank of New York Mellon Corp now owns 229,501 shares of the company’s stock valued at $7,441,000 after purchasing an additional 116,121 shares during the period.
 Hedge funds and other institutional investors own 35.27% of the company’s stock.

 Shoe Carnival Company Profile